1. The US has the highest statutory corporate tax rates among developed countries

 Ask experts your questions.
 Suggest improvements.
 Share your stories.

 Create your own topic and add a comment.
+You can also reply to another citizen's or expert's comment by hitting the reply button.

 Cast your vote and be heard.